michaelgruczel/object-storage-tutorial/README.md

 * add a bucket
 * remove a bucket
 * upload a file into a bucket
+* remove a file in a bucket

+TODO:

 * download a file from a bucket
-* update a file in a bucket
-* remove a file in a bucket

 I will use the same app with 2 libs.